AbdulghaniAlhazmi/NewsApp/README.md

-- A user has an interest in technology and sports and he wants to catch up on the latest news on both fields
+- A user wants to see Breaking News
 - A user wants to search for a specific word
 - A user wants to save news to view later